JustAdreamerFL/vscode-touchbar-extension/README.md

 # vscode-touchbar-extension
 This is a fork of touchbar helper for Flutter.
 I liked it very much but it lacked some things that I would have liked to have so I forked it and added those.
-It's not perfect but it's helpful..
 Read the features bellow ⬇

 ## Features
 ### Flutter